 - Line or grease an 8×8 pan.

 - In the microwave, combine butterscotch chips and peanut butter 30 seconds at a time until smooth, stirring intermittently.

 - In a separate bowl, combine remaining ingredients.
 Stir in peanut butter mixture until well combined.

 - Drop mixture into pan and spread with a spoon.
-Refrigerate for 1 hour +, until set.
+Refrigerate for at least 1 hour, or until set.